Amir-Asgari/online-meals-ordering/README.md

 # online-meals-ordering

 #Feature
- + SPA "with react-router-dom"
++ SPA with "react-router-dom"
-+ info page for products
++ page info for products
 + State management with useReducer Hook and Context API
 + LTR webSite
 + Full Responsive on All Devices,